-The office which monitors the Texas Academic Skills Program (TASP) testing mandatory for certain college freshmen and transfer students is located within the University College and is located in Academic Support Building, Room 101.
-Further information on this test and its requirements is given in the Academic Policies section of this Catalog.
+The office which monitors the Texas Academic Skills Program (TASP) testing mandatory for certain college freshmen and transfer students is located within the University College.
+Further information on this test and its requirements is given in the Academic Policies section of this catalog.